ShadowLakra/Stories/README.md

 # Stories
 Create and edit stories :)

-This project is just to learn haow this GitHub works.
+This project is just to learn how this GitHub works.

 Just try in your spare time.